 Players on the platform use Robux to buy a mix of durable goods, which last for a period of time, and consumable goods, which are used immediately.
 While Roblox has treated all the revenue the same and amortized it over the duration of its paying user accounts (around 2 years), the SEC wants Roblox to be more specific and recognize revenue on consumable products at the time they are consumed.
 And durable services will still be recognized over the life of the Roblox user, according to the memo.

 The solution?
 A platform that can handle complex, multi-layered revenue recognition use cases for unique subscriptions and contracts.
 The Ordway billing and revenue automation platform supports your ASC 606 revenue recognition by providing a flexible system that aligns with your judgement about the appropriate allocation of revenue.
-The Ordway platform allows businesses to create revenue schedule rules based on transaction type, generate accurate revenue schedules, and create summary journal entries to automatically send to general ledger software.
+Ordway’s revenue recognition software allows businesses to create revenue schedule rules based on transaction type, generate accurate revenue schedules, and create summary journal entries to automatically send to general ledger software.

 In the example of Roblox, the Ordway platform could treat the one-off Robux purchases differently than the underlying subscription and keep Roblox management in good standing with the SEC.